Ambulance and special vehicles

 The WAS 500 emergency ambulance, based on a Mercedes-Benz Sprinter, combines optimal use of space, ergonomic working conditions and the highest safety standards.
 The generous patient compartment provides a hygienic environment and enables safe treatments.
 New, ergonomically designed furniture with rounded corners and illuminated grab handles make the work of the ambulance crew easier.
 A practical access compartment on the front right allows rapid access to the emergency medical bags, while the integrated WAS high-visibility warning system ensures maximum safety.

 The trend towards lightweight box bodies is revolutionising patient transport.
 These modern vehicles not only offer lower procurement costs, but also the option of reusing the box body on a new chassis.
-With a gross weight of under 3.5 tonnes, they offer a spacious patient compartment and optimised storage space for equipment.
+With a gross weight of 4 tonnes, they offer a spacious patient compartment and optimised storage space for equipment.
 The internal dimensions of 1960 mm width, 3200 mm length and 1900 mm height ensure manoeuvrability and efficiency, while medical equipment such as scoop stretchers and CombiCarriers can be conveniently stored in the external storage compartment.

 The WAS 500 emergency ambulance, based on a Mercedes-Benz Sprinter, combines optimal use of space, ergonomic working conditions and the highest safety standards.
 The generous patient compartment provides a hygienic environment and enables safe treatments.
 New, ergonomically designed furniture with rounded corners and illuminated grab handles make the work of the ambulance crew easier.
 A practical access compartment on the front right allows rapid access to the emergency medical bags, while the integrated WAS high-visibility warning system ensures maximum safety.